charmed-kubernetes/kubernetes-docs/pages/k8s/cni-overview.md

 ## CNI Requirements in a LXD

-More often, CNIs such as [cilium][] and [calico][] are requiring kernel features which make them more difficult to operate from within an LXD confinement.
-Charmed Kubernetes makes a best effort to operate CNIs, but admins should consider avoiding LXD as a choice to operate kubernetes-worker or kubernetes-control-plane since the CNIs require deeper access on the host machine's kernel.
+As they develop and mature, CNIs such as [cilium][] and [calico][] more frequently require specific kernel features which make them more difficult to operate from within the confinement of LXD. **Charmed Kubernetes** makes a best effort to operate CNIs, but admins should consider avoiding LXD as a choice to operate `kubernetes-worker` or `kubernetes-control-plane` since the CNIs require deeper access on the host machine's kernel.

-If the choice is made to continue using LXD for nodes where a CNI is deployed, the LXD profile must be opened up for those lxd units to adjust the host machine's kernel space.
-Consider a deployment where [calico][] is deployed as a subordinate unit of `kubernetes-control-plane` on a LXD.
+If the choice is made to continue using LXD for nodes where a CNI is deployed, the LXD profile must be opened up for those units to adjust the host machine's kernel space.
+Consider a deployment where [calico][] is deployed as a subordinate unit of `kubernetes-control-plane` on LXD.
 Those LXDs exist solely on machines where the primary app is `ubuntu-control-plane-nodes` with the `ubuntu` charm.

 Both CNIs require access to the host `/sys/fs/bpf` and this can be exposed through the following profile adjustment